 The University of Maryland is committed to creating and maintaining an educational, working and living environment that is free from discrimination and harassment.
 UMD's Non-Discrimination Policy & Procedures prohibit discrimination against individuals based on certain characteristics, including but not limited to, disability, religion, national origin, sexual orientation, gender and race.
 The Office of Civil Rights & Sexual Misconduct (OCRSM) receives all complaints of discrimination, harassment and retaliation.
-To report an incident online, go to the OCRSM website at https:// www.ocrsm.umd.edu or call 301-405-1142.
+To report an incident online, go to the OCRSM website at ocrsm.umd.edu or call 301-405-1142.

-UMD's Non-Discrimination Policy & Procedures: https://ocrsm.umd.edu/policies-and-procedures/index.html
+UMD's Non-Discrimination Policy & Procedures: policies.umd.edu/ policy/5e0c704a-09df4535-9a58- 122fb0154676/